Chaos;Child

-Chaos;Child (stylized as ChäoS;Child) is a visual novel video game developed by 5pb.
-It is the fourth main entry in the Science Adventure series, and a thematic sequel to Chaos;Head (2008).
-It was released in Japan in 2014 for Xbox One, and later for PlayStation 3, PlayStation 4, PlayStation Vita, Microsoft Windows, iOS, Android, and Nintendo Switch.
-An English localization was released for the PlayStation 4 and PlayStation Vita by PQube in 2017, and for Windows by Spike Chunsoft in 2019.
+Chaos;Child (stylized as ChäoS;Child) is a 2014 visual novel video game developed by Mages.
+It is the fourth main entry in the Science Adventure series and a thematic sequel to Chaos;Head Noah.
+It was initially released for Xbox One, and later for PlayStation 3, PlayStation 4, PlayStation Vita, Microsoft Windows, iOS, Android, and Nintendo Switch.
+An English localization was released for the PlayStation 4 and PlayStation Vita by PQube in 2017, and for Windows and Switch by Spike Chunsoft in 2019.

-The player takes the role of Takuru Miyashiro, the president of his school's newspaper club, who investigates the "Return of the New Generation Madness" serial murder case.
-He experiences delusions, and at multiple points throughout the story, the player gets the option to choose if Takuru should experience a positive or negative delusion, or neither: these choices affect the plot's direction, causing it to branch off from the main narrative into different routes.
+The player takes the role of Takuru Miyashiro, the president of his school's newspaper club, who investigates the "Return of the New Generation Madness" serial murder case with his friends.
+Chaos;Child is the second game in the series to use the "Delusion Trigger" system as the primary form of interaction.
+Functionally identical to the system in Chaos;Head, the player is periodically prompted with 3 options and must decide whether Takuru will: have a positive delusion, have a negative delusion or have no delusions and continue normally.

 The game was created to have "psycho-suspense" elements similar to Chaos;Head, while also adding a larger amount of horror elements.
 For the game's aesthetic, the developers aimed for it to be "unmoving", in contrast to the previous game in the series, Robotics;Notes (2012).
 The music was composed by Takeshi Abo based on notes of his impressions of the story and emotional flow, to ensure a good relationship to the game's worldview.
 The English localization was handled by Adam Lensenmayer, whose experience with translating the Science Adventure game Steins;Gate 0 (2015) ensured a smoother process, with a lot of communication with the developers.

 Chaos;Child was well received by critics, but underperformed commercially; this led to the development of Steins;???, which relates to the more popular Science Adventure game Steins;Gate similarly to how Chaos;Child relates to Chaos;Head.
 Other Chaos;Child media includes an anime series, two manga, an audio drama, and the video game Chaos;Child Love Chu Chu!!.

 Gameplay

-Chaos;Child is a visual novel, and is split into multiple different story routes.
-During a first playthrough of the game, the player can only play the main narrative; after finishing the game once, other routes that branch off of the main narrative at different points become available.
-Each route focuses on one of the game's characters, dealing with character motivations and secrets not revealed in the main narrative.

-At multiple points, the player gets the option to choose whether the player character should experience a positive delusion or a negative one; they can also choose neither and stay rooted in reality.
-These choices change the player character's world view, as well as who he trusts, and are what causes the story to branch into different endings.
+Chaos;Child is an ADV-style visual novel game, but features two main unconventional forms of interaction:

+Delusion Trigger

+The player must choose between a positive or negative delusion, or ignore the prompt entirely.
+Once a trigger point is reached, the game is interrupted by a short visual sequence before it changes into a non-canonical point of view signified by either blue (positive) or red (negative) borders around the screen.
+If the player did not make a selection by the time the trigger point is reached, the options will disappear and the game will continue normally.

+Delusion choices are inconsequential during the first playthrough.
+During subsequent playthroughs after the required "common" route is completed, a specific set of positive and negative delusions may be triggered by the player in order to reach the other endings of the game.